Magdamit173/Pokemon_Dashboard/readMe.md

-🐍 PokéDex Dash Board App – Version 1.5
+🐍 PokéDex Dash Board App – Version 1.6

 A simple Python Dash Board using Flask to serve Pokémon data with sprite support and custom naming fixes.

 ---

-Update: The iframe was removed due to excessive html bloat. revert back to Version 1.4 to view its latest update
+Update: The iframe And jupyterlab was removed due to excessive html bloat. revert back to Version 1.4 to view its latest update

 `git checkout 8f3519a`